Sharing is caring!

 What Yarns are Best for Granny Squares?

-• It takes 25 squares (8″ x 8″) to make a Receiving blanket, which is 5 by 5 squares, when assembled.
+• It takes 25 squares (8″ x 8″) to make a Receiving blanket, which is 5 by 5 squares when assembled.

-• For a crib blanket, you will need 37 squares (8″ x 8″), 5 by 7, when assembled.
+• When assembled, you will need 37 squares (8″ x 8″), 5 by 7, for a crib blanket.

-• As for throw blankets, you will need 42 squares (8″ x 8″ ), which is 6 by 7, when assembled.
+• For throw blankets, you will need 42 squares (8″ x 8″ ), which is 6 by 7 when assembled.

-If you use any of my patterns or tutorials for a project, please tag me @zamiguz or use the hashtag #zamiguzmakers.
-I would love to see what you make.
+• Share your project: if you make this or any of my other patterns, tag me on Instagram or Facebook, or use the hashtag #zamiguzmakers.
+I love seeing what you make.

-Would you rather bookmark this list for later?
-You can create a free Grow.me account and use the “heart” on the left hand side of your screen to save it.
-It’s an easy way to have your internet favorites bookmarked in one place.
+Would you rather bookmark this blog post for later?
+You can create a free Grow.me account and use the “heart” on the left-hand side of your screen to save it.
+It’s easy to have your internet favorites bookmarked in one place.

 Save it for later!
 Pin this tutorial on how to learn how to crochet a granny square here: